fastoch/Networking/Computer_Networking.md

 - It's usually designed to perform an action or set of actions to stop the malicious activity.
 - Will inform a network administrator through the use of log files, SMS, or email notifications.

-All traffic on the network segment flows through the IPS to either enter or leave the segment.
+For an IPS to work, all traffic on the network segment needs to flow through the IPS as it enters or leaves the network segment.
 Like the IDS, all traffic is evaluated against a set of standards.

 The **best placement** on the network is between a router (with a firewall) and the destination network segment.